skip to Main Content

 At Hargrave Law, PC, we have over 15 years of experience representing Bedford clients in civil lawsuits.
 We can review your case and determine whether litigation is suitable for you.
 You will receive legal advice, guidance, and support during each stage of the process.
 We will protect your rights and fight for your desired result.

-Call us at 817-282-0679 right now for a confidential consultation to get started on litigating your case.
+Call us at 817-282-0679 or contact us online right now for a confidential consultation to get started on litigating your case.

 0 0 votes